cisco/mindmeld/source/userguide/entity_recognizer.rst

   A dictionary of settings for :sk_guide:`hyperparameter selection <grid_search>`.
 Provides an alternative to the ``'params'`` dictionary above if the ideal hyperparameters for the model are not already known and need to be estimated.

-  To estimate parameters, Workbench needs two pieces of information from the developer:
+  To estimate parameters, MindMeld needs two pieces of information from the developer:

   #.
 The parameter space to search, as the value for the ``'grid'`` key
   #.
 The strategy for splitting the labeled data into training and validation sets, as the value for the ``'type'`` key